 Aaron has particular recent experience in relation to new Account Freezing Orders both under the Proceeds of Crime Act 2002 and the Anti -Terrorism, Crime and Security Act 2001.
 He has acted in case for the Metropolitan Police Service and specialist regional units, including an application arising from the conviction of the first all female terror group in Britain.

 He is frequently instructed to defend civil actions against the Police in the County Court, as well as often advising on such cases.
 He has also appeared on behalf of prison service providers.
 He was instructed, as junior to Jeremy Johnson QC, in defending the judicial review of a police search warrant in R (Hafeez) v Southwark Crown Court EWHC 954 (Admin).

 Aaron often advises on the exercise of operational police powers, including the exercise of covert tactics, and the application of the Police Regulations in cases such as pay and pensions.
 He is currently instructed by most of the country’s Chief Officers in the Police Overtime Claims Litigation.

 He represents the Police in issues of disclosure and PII in Family proceedings, and has experience in relation to issues of National Security.
 Aaron has also successfully represented a Local Authority applying for a Forced Marriage Protection Order for reasons of capacity.

-He was instructed by the Metropolitan Police in a large disclosure review as part of a sensitive inquiry into the alleged misconduct and criminality of undercover officers, having also carried out disclosure reviews for the Government Legal Department.
-Aaron is often instructed for LPP sifting following police seizure.
+He was instructed by the Metropolitan Police in a large disclosure review as part of a sensitive inquiry into the alleged misconduct and criminality of undercover officers, having also carried out sensitive disclosure reviews for the Government Legal Department.